IGITUGraz/redis-installer/README.rst

 Redis Installer
 ===============

-This is a shim package that, that allows you to install redis using pip!
+This is a shim package that, that allows you to install redis and the redis rejson module using pip!
 It also provides one api function that can be used to start/stop redis.

 Run with::

     pip install --upgrade .

-This will download, compile and install the latest stable version of redis to the virtual environment.
+This will download, compile and install the latest stable version of redis to the virtual environment, and install all dependencies.

 Then use the ``rediscontroller`` package like so: